-13 Off-Beat Handbags Celebrities Have Carried on the Red Carpet
+13 Offbeat Handbags Celebrities Have Carried on the Red Carpet

 Jameela Jamil: Coca-Cola Can

 For a Pandora event in London in 2014, Jamil brought a Coca-Cola can on the red carpet.
-The bag featured a can-shaped chest which included a lock and the iconic Coca-Cola logo on the outside.
+The bag featured a can-shaped chest, which included a lock and the iconic Coca-Cola logo on the outside.
 The bag also had a handle made of red pearls.

 Photo: